 Sometimes they say, "Hi", make small talk or exchange stares - but not always.

-One day, a mutual friend tells the guy or girl that other one "thinks their hot", "likes them" or encourages one to speak to the other.
+One day, a mutual friend tells the guy or girl that the other one "thinks they're hot", "likes them" or encourages one to speak to the other.

 At some social event, usually where alcohol is dispensed, the guy or girl is formally introduced to the other or makes a clumsy effort to pursue the other one - knowing full well that other person is interested in them.